HymanZHAN/xzhan.me/content/english/posts/achieve-axios-interceptor-functionality-with-ky.md

   });
 ```

-Here we also made use of the `afterResponse` hook. **However**, there is something to look out for.
+Here we also made use of the `afterResponse` hook.

+**NOTICE** that we are putting the `showLoading` function at the beginning.
+Order matters!
+Or rather, the position of the hook function that **returns** a `Request` matters.
 As described in the doc:

 > An **important** consideration when returning a request or response from this hook is that any remaining beforeRequest hooks will be skipped, so you may want to only return them from the last hook.